africanproofs/apregister/README.md

 Ensure that the URL is downloadable by tools such as curl, wget etc.

 ## Meta Info and Links
-The current version number **v0.1.0** is compliant with the JSON schema [Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8)
+The current version number of the specification file is **v0.1.0** and it is compliant with the JSON schema [Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8)

 One can check for data validity using: https://www.jsonschemavalidator.net/